-Project Name and Description Strategy 1: To/From Oakland Strategy 2: To/From SF Strategy 3: Within Alameda Effective- ness in Meeting Goals Ease of Imple- menta- tion Cost Near-Term Completion: 1 to 3 Years 27.
-Casual Carpool Pickup Locations Identifies more locations for casual carpool formation such as Santa Clara Avenue at Grand Street; Pavilion Park & Ride on Island Drive; Mecartney Road/Island Drive area; South Shore Center area; Nob Hill shopping area; Marina Village shopping area. ✓ Low High \$ 28.
-Parking Management and Shared Parking Lots Establishes shared parking program and continues coordination with TNCs and carsharing companies.
-Considers and implements loading zones, accessible on-street parking spaces and motorcycle parking, and updates the pricing schedule.
-Develops a 10-year parking plan to ensure 85% occupancy of parking spaces on each block and considers implications of autonomous vehicles on parking demand. ✓ √ Low High \$ 29.
+Project Name and Description Strategy 1: To/From Oakland Strategy 2: To/From SF Strategy 3: Within Alameda Effective- ness in Meeting Goals Ease of Imple- menta- tion Cost Near Term 1 to 3 Years 27.
+Casual Carpool Pickup Locations Identifies more locations for casual carpool formation such as Santa Clara Avenue at Grand Street; Pavilion Park & Ride on Island Drive; Mecartney Road/Island Drive area; South Shore Center area; Nob Hill shopping area; Marina Village shopping area. $\checkmark$ Low High \$ 28.
+Parking Management and Shared Parking Lots Establishes shared parking program and continues coordination with TNC's and carsharing companies.
+Considers and implements loading zones, accessible on-street parking spaces and motorcycle parking and updates the pricing schedule.
+Develop a 10-year parking plan to ensure 85% occupancy of parking spaces on each block and considers implications of autonomous vehicles on parking demand.
+Considers a demonstrative autonomous vehicle bus service program. ~ ~ Low High \$ 29.
 TDM Partnerships with Existing Businesses Establishes partnerships with business associations, neighborhood associations, and others.
-Encourages private employers to explore potential of autonomous vehicles in addressing their company needs. ✓ High Medium \$ 30.
-Citywide Safe Routes to School Audit and Improvements Expands Safe Routes to School Program for all schools - public and private - as part of the City of Alameda's Vision Zero planning.
-Performs an audit on school access/egress at all schools in Alameda. ✓ High Medium \$\$ Mid-Term Completion: 3 to 8 Years 31.
-Autonomous/Driverless Vehicle Policy and Implementation Develops a policy for accommodating autonomous/driverless vehicles through public-private partnerships and moving forward "Smart City" initiatives. ✓ ✓ Low-Medium Medium \$\$ 32.
-Constitution Way Carpool Lane Constructs a carpool lane on Constitution Way to bypass traffic approaching the Posey Tube. ✓ ✓ High Medium \$ 33.
-Improved Freeway Access in Oakland Improves freeway access in Oakland by the tubes. ✓ Low Low \$\$\$\$ 34.
-Miller-Sweeney Bridge - A new multimodal lifeline structure, including bus-only lanes, bikeways and walkways Constructs Miller-Sweeney Multimodal Lifeline Bridge with bus-only lanes, bikeways and walkways. ✓ High Medium \$\$\$\$ 35.
+Encourages private employers to explore potential of autonomous vehicles in addressing their company needs. ~ High Medium \$ 30.
+Citywide Safe Routes to School Audit and Improvements Expands Safe Routes to School Program for all schools - public and private - as part of the City of Ala- meda's Vision Zero planning.
+Performs an audit on school access/egress at all schools in Alameda. $\checkmark$ High Medium \$\$ Mid Term: 3 to 8 Years 31.
+Constitution Way Carpool Lane Constructs a carpool lane on Constitution Way to bypass traffic approaching the Posey Tube. $\checkmark$ $\checkmark$ High Medium \$ 32.
+Improved Freeway Access in Oakland Improves freeway access in Oakland by the tubes. $\checkmark$ Low Low \$\$\$\$ 33.
+Miller-Sweeney Bridge - A new multimodal lifeline structure, including bus-only lanes, bikeways and walkways Constructs Miller-Sweeney Multimodal Lifeline Bridge with bus-only lanes, bikeways and walkways. ~ High Medium \$\$\$\$ 34.
 Parking Management and Demand Based Parking Program Implements demand based parking pricing and continues coordination with TNC's and carsharing companies related to curb management.
 Provides additional charges for congested times to create more on-street parking space availability for commercial patrons with a goal of 85 percent occupancy.
-May also include priority parking for carpools. ✓ √ Medium High \$ Long-Term Completion: 8 + Years 36.
-Comprehensive Congestion Management Congestion management as a contingency measure for bridge/tube closure may include a citywide AC Transit EasyPass Program, free bus service paid for by congestion pricing at estuary crossings or parcel tax. √ ✓ High Low Un- known 37.
-Enhanced West End Estuary Crossing May include one of the following: (1) Webster/Posey Tubes Redesign (with bus lanes, bikeways and walkways): Construction of the Webster/Posey Tube replacement with transit lanes and dedicated bikeways and walkways.
+May also include priority parking for carpools. ~ ~ Medium High Ş Long Term: 8 + Years 35.
+Comprehensive Congestion Management Congestion management as a contingency measure for bridge/tube closure may include a citywide AC Transit EasyPass Program, free bus service paid for by congestion pricing at estuary crossings or parcel tax. ~ $\checkmark$ High Low Un- known 36.
+Enhanced West End Estuary Crossing May include one of the following: Webster/Posey Tubes Redesign (with bus lanes, bikeways and walkways): Construction of the Webster/Posey Tube replacement with transit lanes and dedicated bikeways and walkways.
 If replacement of tubes occurs, this design would help ensure that they function after a major seismic event and to improve bicycle, pedestrian and bus access.
-(2) New West End Bicycle/Pedestrian Bridge: Construction of a bicycle and pedestrian bridge across the estuary in the West End of Alameda connecting near Jack London Square in Oakland, if Coast Guard constraints and restrictions are resolved. ✓ √ High Low \$\$\$\$
+New West End Bicycle/Pedestrian Bridge: Construction of a bicycle and pedestrian bridge across the estuary in the West End of Alameda connecting near Jack London Square in Oakland, if Coast Guard constraints and restrictions are resolved. ~ ~ High Low \$\$\$\$